ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial.md

 for your game, it reaches into this bucket and pulls out a piece of paper at random.
 In this example, you are much more likely to have map shuffle turned off.
 If you never want an option to be chosen, simply set its value to zero.

+### Configuring your YAML file
+Before you begin configuring your YAML file, there are two things you must do.
+1. Set your `name`.
+This is what will appear as you send and receive items (if you play MultiWorld games).
+2. Rename the file to something meaningful.

+Once those are complete, feel free to adjust the options within the file to fit your desired randomizer experience.
+The options are commented to explain their effects on the game.

 ### ROM Options
 At the bottom of your YAML file, you will find a set of ROM options.
 These control various aesthetic changes